 The Demis Wold Map overlays a global map on to Google Earth.
 The map appears to have highway-level detail for much of the world and increases in detail as you zoom in.
 I believe Demis offers other versions of this map with more detail at their website.

-A Google Maps version is . . . → Read More: Demis World Map
+A Google Maps version is also . . . → Read More: Demis World Map

 This placemark collection contains data for approximately 70,000 bridges throughout the United States derived from the 2006 National Bridge Inventory Database.
 This placemark collection only contains information on bridges with a status of “Structurally Deficient”.
 For a better understanding of the data, I suggest reading Coding Guide for the Structure Inventory and Appraisal of . . . → Read More: Structurally Deficient Bridges